shivjisakina/Brookes-Assignments/README.md

 * pwd - finding the path to your directory

+* mkdir - create a new directory

+* touch - create a new file

 ### Git Commands

 * git clone <link> - cloning your repository